 - sponsors eyes exams for two children in need.

-- provides 12 students with an interactive CD on college-age depression and suicide.
+- provides 12 students with information on college-age depression and suicide.

 - covers the registration fee for one patient or family member to attend the National Organization for Rare Disorders Patient/Family Conference.